 If velocity stays consistent after multiple sprints, consider incorporating other factors into the calculation.

 When multiple tasks are added or removed from the calculation, the velocity can be calculated differently.

 If you want forecasting based on velocity - the average of three sprints is enough for predicting future performance.

 Most software companies use Scrum as the method of organizing product development that divides it into fixed time intervals, called Sprints.
 We at Mad Devs as well use this method.
-Here is the article to know more about it.
+Here is the article to learn more about it.

 Using sprint burndown as a metrics helps teams keep track of their performance when it doesn't match their expectations.

 A release burndown chart is similar to a sprint burndown chart in that it shows the status of the project as it relates to its release date.
 It can be used to inform customers and employees about the delays or early versions of the project.
 In other words, it can help users determine if the project can meet the deadline or if it should move further beyond that.

 A good release burndown chart also helps users determine the number of sprints that are required to complete the work.